Khalq

-It was made up primarily of Pashtuns from non-elite classes.
+It was made up primarily of Pashtuns from rural backgrounds.
 Its leaders preferred a mass organization approach and advocated class struggle to overthrow the system to bring about political, economic and social changes.
-Their Marxism was often a vehicle for tribal resentments, and its policies eventually led to the failure of the government of the Democratic Republic of Afghanistan that was formed as a result of the Saur Revolution in 1978, including radical reforms and brutal dissident crackdowns that encouraged the rebellion of the religious segments present in the Afghan society, which led to the creation of the Mujahideen and, eventually, to the Soviet military intervention in December 1979.
+They would rule the Democratic Republic of Afghanistan that was formed as a result of the Saur Revolution in 1978.
+The Khalqists introduced radical reforms and carried out brutal crackdowns on dissent turning Afghanistan into a police state run by the AGSA (and later KAM).
+The Khalqist crackdowns encouraged the rebellion of the religious and ethnic minority segments present in the Afghan society, which led more people joining exiled Islamist parties in Pakistan, however these rebellions did not pose an existential threat to their rule due to Khalq's large support base within the Armed Forces.
+Khalqist rule would be ended following Soviet military intervention in December 1979 overthrowing Hafizullah Amin.

 Early political history

 The People's Democratic Party of Afghanistan held its First Congress on 1 January 1965.
 Twenty-seven men gathered at Nur Mohammed Taraki's house in Kabul, elected Taraki PDPA Secretary General, Babrak Karmal as Deputy Secretary General, and chose a five-member Central Committee(or Politburo).

 Finally, Hafizullah Amin was the only Khalqi member of the PDPA to be elected to Parliament in 1969.